 Maharashtra is known for its rich cultural Heritage and it is divided into various regions like Vidharbha, Marathwada, Khandesh and Konkan.
-Women’s have an inseparable connection with jewellery.
+Women have an inseparable connection with jewellery.
 Maharashtrian jewellery or Marathi jewellery is very elegant and have unique look.
-There are lots of different jewellery types available in Maharashtra like Peshwai Jewellery, Paithani jewellery, Nauvari jewellery and Puneri Jewellery.
+There are different types of Maharashtrian jewellery like Peshwai Jewellery, Paithani jewellery, Nauvari jewellery and Puneri Jewellery.

-Nath : The Maharashtrian look is incomplete without Nath, it is a must-have ornament for Maharashtrian women.
+Nath: The Maharashtrian look is incomplete without Nath, it is a must-have ornament for Maharashtrian women.
 Nathani is worn on a nose at some special occasion such as wedding or pooja.
 The typical Maharashtrian nath which is also known as peshwai nath is studded with a pink colour stone in middle and have pearl woven around it.
 Nowadays there are lots of classic designs available in Maharashtrian nath like Banu nath, Bajirao Mastani nath which is also known as kashibai nath, diamond nath, Karwari nath, Brahmani nath.
 Maharashtrian nath is available for both pierced as well as non-pierced nose, non-pierced nath is known as clip-on or press nath.
+Anuradha Art Jewellery offers wonderful collection in nath design for women at best price.

-Ambada/ Veni Phool : Ambada pin or Veni phool is the ornament which is used to decorated the hair bun.
+Ambada/ Veni Phool: Ambada pin or Veni phool is the ornament which is used to decorated the hair bun.
 This traditional Maharashtrian jewellery hair brooch is available in various designs and pattern.
 It is decorated with sparkling stones and has a golden finish.
+Get unique range in juda pin online at Anuradha Art Jewellery.

 Gahu Tode: Tode is the typical Maharashtrian bangles.
 These tode or Kangan are in gold tone with beautiful eye-pleasing intricate carving design.
 Tode lends a royal touch to Maharashtrian women’s appearance.